-- Refer to task guidance sheet 2.1.15 dedicated to Personal Protective Equipment. - Ask your safety-clothing supplier to help you get the right PPE. - Respiratory protective equipment (RPE) is needed for work inside a booth, for maintenance and cleaning, and for clearing up chemical spills. - Use air-fed or powered RPE with an Assigned Protection Factor of at least 40. - Consult your supplier for advice. - Provide storage facilities to keep personal protective equipment clean when not in use. - Provide eye protection. - Protective gloves are needed to help prevent injuries. - Never allow compressed air use for removing dust from clothing. - Workers must not take their coveralls home for washing.
+- Refer to task guidance sheet 2.1.15 dedicated to Personal Protective Equipment. - Ask your safety-clothing supplier to help you get the right PPE. - Respiratory protective equipment (RPE) is not normally needed when working at a ventilated work bench.
+RPE is needed for other fettling, for maintenance and cleaning, and for clearing up spills. - Use a P3 standard of RPE (Assigned Protection Factor 20) or equivalent standard.
+Consult your supplier for advice. - Replace RPE filters as recommended by your supplier.
+Throw away disposable masks after one use. - Provide storage facilities to keep personal protective equipment clean when not in use. - Provide eye protection. - Protective gloves are needed to help prevent injuries. - Never allow compressed air use for removing dust from clothing. - Workers must not take their coveralls home for washing.
 Use a contract laundry.